22nd Space Operations Squadron

 The 22d Space Operations Squadron is a satellite control unit of the United States Space Force.
-It is part of Space Delta 6 and is located at Schriever Space Force Base, Colorado.
+It is part of Mission Delta 31 and is located at Schriever Space Force Base, Colorado.

+Prior to October 2024 it was part of Space Delta 6.

 Prior to July 2020 it was part of the 50th Network Operations Group, itself a part of the 50th Space Wing.

 Mission and operations

 The 22nd Space Operations Squadron (22nd SOPS) operates the Satellite Control Network (SCN) by developing, executing and enforcing the Space Access Tasking Order (SpATO) and providing space safety analysis to conduct satellite operations.
 The 22nd SOPS coordinates the launch and on-orbit operations of more than 190 Department of Defense, national intelligence, civil and Allied nation's satellites, including in support of global warfighters, intelligence community users, the President and Secretary of Defense.

 The 22nd SOPS's Operations Center at Schriever Space Force Base, Colorado, develops, publishes and enforces the SpATO, and directs and monitors all aspects of enterprise operations for SCN users through a combination of military commanders, civilian professionals and contract support.
 The squadron's orbit analysts coordinate ephemeris data, launch and early orbit analysis determination, and tracking station look angles to support space operations for some 29 different space operations centers.

 The 22nd SOPS also provides a limited predictive and investigative radio frequency interference and collision avoidance capability to all SCN users.
 It also implements defensive counter-space actions to ensure continued "access to space" and protect the ability to create "space effects".

 The unit staffing consisted of officers, enlisted, DOD civilians and contractor personnel performing SCN operations and maintenance 24/7 around the globe.